strawberry-cak3/Assignment4/README.md

 Graph: The core structure that manages vertices and edges using a Map<Integer, List<Edge>> to implement an adjacency list.
 Experiment: A utility class to automate testing across different graph scales (10, 30, and 100 vertices) and measure execution time.

-C. Algorithm Descriptions1.
+C. Algorithm Descriptions
-Breadth-First Search (BFS)
+1. Breadth-First Search (BFS)
 Step-by-step:
 1) Start from a root node and add it to a Queue.
 2) Mark the node as visited.